 “Forget it!
 I’m stayin’ right where I am.
 It’s gonna take you and the police department and the fire department and the National Guard to get me outta here!” —Norma Rae

-This is my colleague Carly Heitlinger‘s favorite film.
-This is a film that is not only important for women, but for the necessity of unions and how important they are to American society.
+This is a film that’s not only important for women, but also for the necessity of unions and how important they are to American society.
 Norma Rae, another down-on-her-luck single mom living with her parents, works at the mill in a small town and depends on this company to survive.
 But unlike her co-workers, Norma will not stand for the terrible working conditions—and when a union rep comes to town, she leads a charge.

 Legally Blonde (2001)